 Accessible design and inclusive design work hand in hand to lower barriers that exclude people from using digital products effectively.
 These barriers are often created inadvertently during the design process when designers create products for people like themselves.
 By employing inclusive design methodology and empathizing with diverse groups of people, designers can create products that are accessible to all.

 One way that both inclusive design and accessible design can improve is to learn from the ways real people adapt to technological barriers in a given context.
 By studying the ways people have found to adapt to situations, designers can create better solutions.
-If, for example, a person uses text to speech in order to listen to an article when they aren’t able to read it (either because of a situation or a disability), designers could provide an audio version of the article.
+If, for example, a person uses text-to-speech to listen to an article when they aren’t able to read it (either because of a situation or a disability), designers could provide an audio version.

 Every designer, regardless of their specialty, should aim to create digital products that can be used by the widest range of people.
 To do that, they must step away from preconceived notions of what a “typical” user is, and instead, look at people as unique, diverse individuals who have differing abilities at different times in their lives, based on their particular environment.